 Premiums paid into participating whole life insurance policies are deposited into the account and invested by the insurance company.
 This account is affected by investment returns, death benefits paid and expenses.

-You can either receive your dividends in cash which can be paid out to you annually, or you can offset it as premium reduction.
+You can either receive your dividends in cash which can be paid out to you annually, or you can offset it as a premium reduction.

 You can also keep your dividends inside your policy to buy additional death benefits to enhance or increase your death benefit, or keep the dividend as deposits which top up your cash surrender values or purchase paid-up additional death benefits.